-Heaven forbid they tackle a school paper or science project with a quarter of the intensity they reserve for gaming or coming up with “roasts” to tease their siblings and friends.
+Heaven forbid they tackle a school paper or science project with a quarter of the intensity they reserve for gaming or sports-ing or coming up with “roasts” to tease their siblings and friends.

 7. Their hot-and-cold behavior.

-Sometimes tween boys will sweetly throw their arms around you for a hug, sinking into your side, reminiscent of when you were the center of the universe.
-But then just as quickly, they’re rolling their eyes so hard you’re afraid they might actually get stuck, and if they’re not outright sassing, they’re huffing in a loaded way.
+Sometimes tween boys will sweetly throw their arms around you for a hug, sinking into your side, reminiscent of when you were the center of their universe.
+But then just as quickly, they’re rolling their eyes so hard you’re afraid they might actually get stuck, and if they’re not outright sassing, they’re shooting side-eye in your direction or huffing in a loaded way.
 Who knew one breath could hold that much attitude?

 8. Their bottomless stomachs.